kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 ###### What steps should be taken if SLOs are not being met to determine the problem?
 Check `horizontal_pod_autoscaler_controller_metric_computation_duration_seconds` to identify if the increased latency correlates with HPAs using the OwnerReference selection strategy.
 If latency issues are observed:
-  - Check if the problem only affects HPAs with `selectionStrategy: OwnerReference`
+  - Check if the problem only affects HPAs with `SelectionStrategy: OwnerReference`
   - Verify if the latency increases with deeper ownership chains (e.g., Pod → ReplicaSet → Deployment) For problematic HPAs, you can:
-  - Temporarily revert to the default label-based selection by removing the `selectionStrategy` field
+  - Temporarily revert to the default label-based selection by removing the `SelectionStrategy` field
-  - Or explicitly set `selectionStrategy: LabelSelector` to maintain backward compatibility
+  - Or explicitly set `SelectionStrategy: LabelSelector` to maintain backward compatibility

 ## Implementation History